For some it’s about the course or the cause, but for many event runners, it’s all about the shirt!

 Jeff Boutin is a fantastic Minnesota artist and has created not one, but TWO custom pieces for the 2013 Autism 5K as a set.
-The chosen piece is displayed on the shirt above.
-This year’s shirt will be a dark gray.

 Mr Boutin has a unique background as a cherished Minnesota artisan having previously owned the only wool mill left in Minnesota and now is making his mark as a painter.